awojnowski/max-ios-sdk/README.md

 ## Banner Example

-It is simple to wrap your existing ad call with a MAX pre-bid, but a special approach is necessary in order to allow auto-refresh and error retry logic to work properly. <b>NOTE</b>: you should disable your SSP's auto-refresh feature in order for MAX pre-bid to work correctly.
+It is simple to wrap your existing ad banner view with a MAX pre-bid, using `MAXAdRequestManager`.
+MAX will handle all auto-refresh and error retry logic, so you should disable these features on your SSP.

-Typically, you will add a banner `AdView` object to your view hierarchy:
+Typically, you will add a banner `AdView` object to your view hierarchy as follows:

 ```swift
     let banner = MPAdView(adUnitId: MOPUB_BANNER_ADUNIT_ID, size: CGSizeMake(320, 50))